Catholic Weddings: Another Option

 You probably have a few questions regarding services offered by Contemporary Catholics as another option for your wedding.
 On this page you will answers to the most frequently asked questions.
 If you have questions not addressed here, please feel free to contact us directly.

 While we do not require participation in a marriage preparation program we do strongly encourage it.
-There are several options available to you, including:
+A less formal meeting with the priest will happen with you long before your wedding day in which he will get to know you and discuss marriage.
+There are several other options available to you should you want a more formal program, including:

 WRM Marriage Preparation Materials: While we are not able to run formal marriage preparation programs we do have materials that can help you prepare for your marriage commitments.
 These include questionnaires and discussion materials to help you create an ongoing dialogue with each other throughout your years of marriage.
 See WRM Marriage Preparation Materials to access these materials.